Baltic Sea: Coastal countries

 Countries that border the sea: Denmark, Estonia, Finland, Germany, Latvia, Lithuania, Poland, Russia, Sweden.

 Countries lands in the outer drainage basin: Belarus, Czech Republic, Norway, Slovakia, Ukraine.

 The Baltic Sea drainage basin is roughly four times the surface area of the sea itself.
 About 48% of the region is forested, with Sweden and Finland containing the majority of the forest, especially around the Gulfs of Bothnia and Finland.

 About 20% of the land is used for agriculture and pasture, mainly in Poland and around the edge of the Baltic Proper, in Germany, Denmark, and Sweden.
 About 17% of the basin is unused open land with another 8% of wetlands.
 Most of the latter are in the Gulfs of Bothnia and Finland.

 The rest of the land is heavily populated.
 About 85 million people live in the Baltic drainage basin, 15 million within 10 km of the coast and 29 million within 50 km of the coast.
-Around 22 million live in population centers of over 250,000.
+Around 22 million live in population centres of over 250,000.
 90% of these are concentrated in the 10 km band around the coast.
 Of the nations containing all or part of the basin, Poland includes 45% of the 85 million, Russia 12%, Sweden 10% and the others less than 6% each.